annguyen1404/JSC370-final/README.md

 The PDF report can be found at: https://github.com/annguyen1404/JSC370-final/blob/main/pdf-report/jsc370_report.pdf

-The video walkthrough can be found here: https://drive.google.com/file/d/1KeWoAGGnjBwmaD-MpTzo2HNHr2eeHAuc/view?usp=sharing
+The video walkthrough can be found at: https://drive.google.com/file/d/1KeWoAGGnjBwmaD-MpTzo2HNHr2eeHAuc/view?usp=sharing

 ## The Project